Here is a list of Presidents and Heads of State other than monarchs who have ruled France.

 On the domestic front, he spent his first year in office dealing with the devaluation of the franc after the paralysis of May 1968, and his last year saw the long post-war boom (or the Trente Glorieusesnote ) sputter to a halt in the midst of the 1973 oil crisis.

-Nowadays, he's mostly remembered in France for his love for modern art, embodied in the Pompidou Center, or "Beaubourg", a modern art museum with a... remarkable (and controversial) architecture◊ and other controversial work sites in Paris, which, save for the Pompidou center, are usually hated today (Montparnasse Tower, destruction of Les Halles de Paris, giving away the banks of the Seine to the traffic).
+Nowadays, he's mostly remembered in France for his love for modern art, embodied in the Pompidou Center, or "Beaubourg", a modern art museum with a... remarkable (and controversial) architecture◊ and other controversial work sites in Paris, which, save for the Pompidou center, are usually hated today (Montparnasse Tower, destruction of Les Halles de Paris, giving away the banks of the Seine to the traffic, and even a renovation of the rooms of the Élysée Palace in the Modern style which was later almost completely undone by his successors).
 It started a tradition among presidents to create a cultural monument: The Louvre Pyramid◊ for Mitterrand and the Quai Branly Museum for Chirac.

 - Alain Poher, as Head of the Senate, assured the interimnote .

 - Valéry Giscard d'Estaing (1974-1981), center-right (not gaullist)

 Born February 2, 1926.
 Died December 2, 2020.